Useful Facts on Hip Replacement Surgery

 The common approaches to the hip joint for Hip Replacement are:

-For almost 40 years, hip replacement surgery has been widely used and successful.
-It has brought about immediate substantial improvement to patients by reducing pain and improving the function and over-all health-related quality of life.
+For almost 40 years hip replacement surgery has been widely used and successful.
+It has brought about immediate substantial improvement to patients by reducing pain and improving the function and over all health-related quality of life.
 Of the 600,000 total hip replacements performed each year throughout the world, approximately 90% will last 10 years or more.
 Revision surgery may be able to keep people on their feet for even longer.
-Over the past 20 years, complications have significantly declined due to the use of antibiotics and anticoagulants during and after surgery.
-Mechanical loosening has decreased due to improvements in prosthesis design and materials, prosthesis implantation, and other aspects of surgical technique.
+Throughout the past 20 years, complications have significantly declined due to the use of antibiotics and anticoagulants during and after surgery.
+Mechanical loosening has decreased due to improvements in prosthesis design and materials, prosthesis implantation and other aspects of surgical technique.